|

 Infinity Made the futuristic Air-Bearing Turntable in very limited numbers in the late 70's, this was an attempt by the company to break into the turntable market and featured a couple of innovations like an air bearing and an odd linear tracking tonearm, but it was expensive to make, unreliable and did not perform as well as expected so plans for it were dropped before production was really started in earnest.
 But some portions of the technology survived, for reasons unknown the air bearing from this table turns up in the Coloney turntables and the construction techniques used in the making of the arm were used in the making of the Infinity Tonearms.

-Jim Carson At the least one budget DJ table was sold under this name, the WST-1200 Professional, not a good table and can be had used in Germany for as little as 25 to 50 DM.
+Jim Carson At the least one budget DJ table was sold under this name but is mostly seen on the second hand market in central Europe, the WST-1200 Professional, a basic belt driven unit that has very little to recommend itself and can be had used in Germany for as little as a few euros.

 Lafayette This company made at the least 4 turntables while it was still in the hi-fi business, namely the T-1000, the T-2000, the T-4000 and T-6000, but the only model I have seen was so healvily modified that I am at loss to describe it, if you have any further info I would like to hear for you.